COVID-19 Info Hub

 - In addition to regular parking rates, SickKids offers discounted parking passes for parents of patients.
 Visit Parking for more information.

 Everyone age 2 and older is required to wear a hospital-provided mask at SickKids.
-We will provide you with a mask when you arrive at the hospital.
+Masks are available for adults and children at the entrance.
+Please take a mask from the dispenser for you and your child when you arrive at the hospital and put it on.
 This policy also applies to family caregivers, visitors, vendors, suppliers, and contractors.

 - If patients of any age are not able to wear a mask safely, they will not have to.